slittorin/home-assistant-maintenance/README.md

 We have two options, restore the database, or import all exported daily-files.\
 We choose to restore the database.

+Note that this will remove/overwrite the 'ha' bucket.

 The update on server1 was made roughly 15.00 on 2024-01-09 and the InfluxDB bucket 'ha' was up again around 16.30.\
 As we can only restore data from the backup made during the night, we loose a substantial amount of data for the day.